arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 02.02.16
+I (re)learned about a famous study that found guys are more likely to call an attractive woman if they're scared of dying.
+They called it "Some Evidence for Heightened Sexual Attraction Under Conditions of High Anxiety."
+I read about it in Aziz's book.
+I also found out you can set conditional breakpoints in GDB; kinda wish I had known that a bit earlier.

 ### 02.01.16
 After a few mishearings (Pareto? frontal? prandial?), my friend Bogdan (with his Romanian accent) conveyed to me the existence of the Prandtl number.